electron/electron/docs/api/browser-window.md

 * `aspectRatio` Float - The aspect ratio to maintain for some portion of the content view.
-* `extraSize` [Size](structures/size.md) - The extra size not to be included while, maintaining the aspect ratio. this pamameter is not worked on _Windows_ OS
+* `extraSize` [Size](structures/size.md) - The extra size not to be included while, maintaining the aspect ratio. _macOS_

 This will make a window maintain an aspect ratio.
 The extra size allows a developer to have space, specified in pixels, not included within the aspect